DtxdF/appjail-gui/README.md

 # AppJail (GUI)

 AppJail GUI is the graphical user interface for [AppJail](https://github.com/DtxdF/AppJail) and [Director](https://github.com/DtxdF/director), designed to be minimalistic, clean and with a basic plugin system.
+It can be used as a desktop application thanks to pywebview or simply through the web browser like any other NiceGUI application.

 ## Installation